Tsumiki Ogami's Not-So-Ordinary Life: Characters

+Yutaka's classmate and one of the popular students in their class.
+She is a werewolf and has visible canine features, including a tail and dog-like feet.
+Despite being a non-human, she has a kind personality, quickly befriending Yutaka.

 Publication

 Written and illustrated by Miyu Morishita, Tsumiki Ogami's Not-So-Ordinary Life started in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on October 11, 2023.
 Shogakukan released the first tankōbon volume on March 18, 2024.
-As of September 18, 2025, seven volumes have been released.
+As of September 16, 2026, eleven volumes have been released.

 In October 2024, Viz Media announced that it has licensed the manga for English release in North America, with the first volume set to be released on July 8, 2025.
 On January 28, 2025, Viz Media announced that it would publish the series in English simultaneously with its Japanese release.